mv-2112/canonical-openstack-docs/how-to/misc/using-an-existing-juju-controller.rst

-This allows operators to make use of an existing Juju controller that could be used to control many Juju deployments of different types of services - including multiple MicroStacks!
+This allows operators to make use of an existing Juju controller that could be used to control many Juju deployments of different types of services - including multiple MicroStack deployments!

 Register the Juju controller
 ----------------------------